Using IconVectors with VS Code Copilot

 }

-If you need to force the working directory, wrap the command and change to C:\Program Files\Axialis\IconVectors before launching the sidecar.
+If you need to force the working directory on Windows, wrap the command and change to C:\Program Files\Axialis\IconVectors before launching the helper.
+On macOS, update the bundle path if the app is installed elsewhere.
+On Linux packaged installs, /usr/bin/IconVectorsMcp is the expected path.

 - Make sure the server appears in VS Code's MCP UI.